-SAGUENAY, QUEBEC - (November 22, 2017) - Arianne Phosphate (the “Company” or “Arianne”) (TSX VENTURE: DAN; OTC: DRRSF; FRANKFURT: JE9N), a development-stage phosphate mining company, advancing the Lac à Paul project in Quebec’s Saguenay-Lac-Saint-Jean region, reported its financial results for the three- and nine-month periods ended September 30, 2017.
+SAGUENAY, QUEBEC - (November 14 2018) - Arianne Phosphate (the “Company” or “Arianne”) (TSX VENTURE: DAN; OTC: DRRSF; FRANKFURT: JE9N), a development-stage phosphate mining company, advancing the Lac à Paul project in Quebec’s Saguenay-Lac-Saint-Jean region, reported its financial results for the three-month and nine-month period ended September 30, 2018.
 All amounts are in Canadian dollars unless noted.

 Highlights Subsequent to Quarter-End

-At September 30, 2017, the Company had $1.47M cash on hand.
-These funds will be allocated towards general working capital and advancing development of Lac a Paul in 2017.
-Based on current spending estimates for future project development, Arianne will need additional financing in 2018.
+At September 30, 2018, the Company had $0.9M cash on hand.
+These funds will be allocated towards general working capital and advancing development of Lac à Paul in 2018.
+Based on current spending estimates for future project development, Arianne will need additional in the next 12 months.

-• Reduce cash operating production costs and capital expenses;
+• Continue optimization of the Lac à Paul project including reducing cash operating production costs and capital expenses;

-Arianne’s Management Discussion and Analysis and condensed consolidated interim financial statements for the three- and nine-month periods ended September 30, 2017 are available on the Company’s website and on SEDAR at www.sedar.com.
+Arianne’s Management Discussion and Analysis and condensed consolidated interim financial statements for the three month period ended September 30, 2018 are available on the Company’s website and on SEDAR at www.sedar.com.

 Jean-Sébastien David, P.Geo., Qualified Person by NI 43-101, has approved this release.
 Mr. David is also the Company’s Chief Operating Officer.